roguerouter/automation_day_phase2/README.md

 The labs in this environment recommends the following items:

-* Visual Studio Code
+* Visual Studio Code (not Visual Studio)
-* Visual Studio Code - Extensions
+* Visual Studio Code - Extensions (See Installation Instruction below)
    * Remote - SSH (From Microsoft)
    * YAML (from Red Hat)
    * Jinja (Authored by: wholroyd)